vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 set in the request, it SHOULD immediately return the response without consulting the cache for expired records.

-If iterative lookups will be done, then the resolution recheck timer is consulted.
-Attempts to refresh from the authorities are recommended to be done no more frequently than every 30 seconds.
+If iterative lookups will be done, then the failure recheck timer is consulted.
+Attempts to refresh from non-responsive or SERVFAILing authoritative nameservers are recommended to be done no more frequently than every 30 seconds.
 If this request was received within this period, the cache may be immediately consulted for stale data to satisfy the request.

-Outside the period of the resolution recheck timer, the resolver SHOULD start the query resolution timer and begin the iterative resolution process.
+Outside the period of the failure recheck timer, the resolver SHOULD start the query resolution timer and begin the iterative resolution process.
 This timer bounds the work done by the resolver when contacting external authorities, and is commonly around 10 to 30